wheresvic/basic-blockchain/README.md

 ## Mining

-A cryptocurrency blockchain implementation has a concept of _mining_, whereby the hash of a block needs to fulfill certain criteria, e.g. the hash must start with 4 zeros.
+A cryptocurrency blockchain implementation has a concept of _mining_, whereby the hash of a block needs to fulfill certain criteria, e.g. the hash must start with 4 zeros or the hash must be a valid natural number under a certain value.
 To enable searching for a hash that meets this criteria, an additional flexible parameter called a `nonce` is added.
 A simple implementation might use a number as a nonce so that mining is simply looping over all possible numbers to find a fitting hash.

 Moreover, a crypocurrency implementation also has the flexibility of choosing which transactions to group into a single block thereby enabling more options for mining.

 ## Distributed verification

-A cryptocurrency blockchain implementation also has it's entire blockchain replicated over many different peers (Is it necessary for every peer to have the entire chain?).
-Whoever has the longest chain is determined to have the correct copy of the blockchain.
-This is because whoever has the longest chain also put in a lot of work to get there and thus must be duly rewarded.
+A cryptocurrency blockchain implementation also has it's entire blockchain replicated over many different peers.
+Not all peers have the full chain, as it is enough to keep only a recent portion of the chain for verification purposes.
+Most importantly, whoever has the longest chain is determined to have the correct copy of the blockchain!

 Note that in a network like Bitcoin, the computational complexity of mining a block steadly increases so that it takes 10 minutes to mine a block.
+This computational complexity is known as difficulty and it could be as simple as increasing the amount of leading zeros that a hash needs to require to fulfill the mining criteria.

+## Rewards

+In a cryptocurrency implementation, each block in a blockchain essentially stores a list of transactions.
+However, in order for someone to spend money, they need to initially get it.
+In the bitcoin world, this is known as a `coinbase` transaction.

+Moreover, in order to make it lucrative for miners to spend the effort in mining blocks, each successfully mined block results in some reward for the miner.